Montgomery Academy (Alabama): Founding

 It was against this backdrop that the Montgomery Academy was founded in 1959 as a segregation academy by Robert Schoenhof Weil, Montgomery physician Hugh MacGuire, and a "group of white social leaders" for "boys and girls of white parentage."
 It was reported that "desegregation was one of the issues discussed in" the Academy's "formation in the mid-50s", although it was not possible to determine if that was the only factor that led to its founding.

 The first classes were held in the former governor's mansion on the corner of South Perry Street & South Street (now demolished).
+Governor John Patterson sold the former governor's mansion to the school at a deeply discounted price of $27,505, half of its original 1906 price.
+G. Orum Hammer was hired as the first Headmaster for The Montgomery Academy.
 Initially, students were in "forms" (grades) 1 through 6.
 The initial 1959-60 "6th Form" constituted the first graduating class in 1966.

 Although most segregation academies had markedly deficient curricula, the Montgomery Academy was one of a small number with accreditation, "complete academic programs," and "competent staffs."
 For instance, already by 1961 the Montgomery Academy's René Lévêque was chairman of the examination committee for the French I section of the National French Contest, sponsored since 1936 by the American Association of Teachers of French.
 By 1967 Jim Leeson stated that the school had "changed its role to be that of a preparatory school."